 Sales = California sales volume for the engine family or optionally certified Otto-cycle hybrid powertrain family during the model year.
 Projected model year sales are used for initial certification estimates.
 Actual sales numbers are used for end-of-year compliance determination.

 (g) Credit life.
 CA-ABT credits may be used only for five model years after the year in which they are generated.
-For example, credits generated in model year 2024 may be used to demonstrate compliance with emission standards only through model year 2029.

 (h) Family Emission Limits (FELs).
 The CA-ABT program for medium-duty and heavy-duty Otto-cycle engines and optionally certified Otto-cycle hybrid powertrain families has the following FEL caps depending on the model year: